NVIDIA/topograph/README.md

 # topograph

-Topograph is a critical component designed to manage and update the network topology of a cluster.
+Topograph is a component designed to expose the underlying physical network topology of a cluster to enable a workload manager make network-topology aware scheduling decisions.
 It consists of three major components:

 1. **CSP Connector**
 2. **API Server**